How It All Began

 In 1973, I founded an Adlerian organization in northern California.
 That organization evolved into the Family Education Center where I ran a weekly parent education/family-in-focus program for thirteen years.
 As parents in the program became more involved and skilled, I created an internship program to teach them how to be parent educators and counselors.
 The interns learned how to teach experientially, based on what I had learned from John Taylor, so that their parenting groups would be more interesting and effective than the first one I took back in 1969.
 I created the Parents Helping Parents Problem Solving Steps so that new students would have a map to use when they counseled parents using the open forum model introduced by Adler, Dreikurs, Christensen, Walton, Platt and others.
 The open forum included working with volunteer parents, teachers, and/or families in front of an audience.
 Watching this magical method closely, I could see what these master Adlerians did and turned the magic into steps that others could follow.
 In the summer of 1987, my students and I created the first Teaching Parenting Manual for others to use."

 Lott and Nelsen Combine Forces

 In 1990, Lynn Lott and Jane Nelsen joined forces to revise and expand the Teaching Parenting Manual Lynn and her students put together in 1987.
 They made the manual more user-friendly, revised the problem solving steps, and added a lot of new activities and promotional ideas.
 Over the next eight years, they updated the manual with many new materials.
 In 2007, with the help of a group of Certified Positive Discipline Associates, Lynn and Jane created the sixth edition of Teaching Parenting.
-They also authored several books together, Positive Discipline for Teenagers, Positive Discipline A-Z, and Positive Discipline in the Classroom --and later Positive Discipline in the Classroom: A Teacher’s Manual.
+They also authored several books together, Positive Discipline for Teenagers, Positive Discipline A-Z, and Positive Discipline in the Classroom.